You know you want to.

 Restoring a File from an EaseUS Todo Image Backup.
-EaseUS Todo makes restoring individual files and folders from an image backup quite easy.
+EaseUS Todo makes restoring individual files and folders from an image backup easy.

 Backing up is important.
 I say it so often because it’s so true.

-You can use the steps above to make sure you’re appropriately backed up and never suffer data loss again.
+Use the steps above to make sure you’re appropriately backed up and never suffer data loss again.